kglw-dot-net/phase1/band-bio.md

 **Cook Craig** – The third guitarist and occasional keys player, Cook also contributes the occasional song + lead vocal in his kooky Zolo style.

 Note: As a group, the guitar playing roles tend to revolve and therefore 'lead' and 'rhythm' titles are less necessary.
-Two guitars often play accompnying melodies, and solos are rare.
+Two guitars often play accompanying melodies, and solos are rare.

 **Lucas Harwood** (formerly Skinner) – Lucas' primary musical role is playing bass live, and occasionally performs in studio recordings.